Earth

 Bahamas Side-trip

-Last year's Annual Meeting and Fly-In was held on May 16 - 18 in Lucaya, Grand Bahama Island.
+The 2007 Annual Meeting and Fly-In was held on May 16-18 in Lucaya, Grand Bahama Island.
 It was preceded by optional stops in Daytona Beach and a Bahamian out-island on May 14 and 15, respectively.
 Participants reported that it was great fun.
 Pictures of the event may be seen halfway down this page of messages.
+That event followed the successful meeting of 2006 in Las Vegas and the fabulous 2005 meeting in Key West, which included a side-trip to the Bahamas and a night on the town in Miami.
+A report of that meeting may be found near the bottom of this page of messages and on the following page.
+These meetings of Skymaster owners have been held every year since the 2002 meeting held in Treasure Cay, Bahamas.

 Skymaster Flight Video